Speaking Events

 The aim is simple: to create a space where young athletes feel able to talk openly about injury, understand that their experiences are normal, and develop a healthier perspective on recovery, rest, and identity beyond sport.

-“A powerful and thought-provoking session that went far beyond the typical sports talk”
+“A powerful and thought-provoking session that went far beyond the typical sports talk"…

-“We would highly recommend his talk to any school or sports academy”
+"…we would highly recommend his talk to any school or sports academy”

 Student Reviews

-- Student at RGS Worcester
+- Sixth Form Students at RGS Worcester

 “What part of the presentation resonated with you the most?”